by Rebecca Furer for Teach It

 Farmington Historical Society | Farmington Freedom Trail: Tours available seasonally.

-Connecticut Historical Society: School programs available.
+Connecticut Museum of Culture and History: School programs available.

 New Haven Museum: School programs available.